 |Region type||Non-regional||Foundational||Mainstream||Specialized||Availability Zones||Data residency|

-Services by category
+Services by category with Availability Zones

 - Some services are non-regional.
 For information and a list of non-regional services, see Products available by region.